Joao4569/ocean-basket-restaurant/README.md

 15. Process file (Procfile) was created in order for Heroku to kknow how to run our project.
 16. Inside the Procfile I added the code in order for Heroku to understnad that this process must accept HTTP traffic, and that I will be using a web services gateway interface server by the name of gunicorn. i.e. web: gunicorn ocean_basket.wsgi

+### Deployment

+1. Open Heroku dashboard and click on the Deploy tab, and select Github as the Deployment method.
+2. Next I searched and selected the Github repository which should be connect to the app.
+3. Thereafter I clicked on the deploy branch button in order to deploy my project.
+4. Once the app was successfully built and deployed, I then clicked on the view button and viewed the app in order to test if the initial deployment was successfull.

 ## Deployment Testing

+Once the app was successfully built and deployed, I then clicked on the view button and viewed the app in order to test if the initial deployment was successfull.

 ## Features